Do I Need a Facelift, Brow Lift, or Mini Facelift? A Plastic Surgeon Explains the Differences

 Facelifts get major results that include the neck (!) and rewind the clock ten years, but did you know a brow lift can do wonders for the upper face?
 Then there’s mini facelifts, perfect for those who don’t need the full nine yards.

 So, which procedure do you need to get the youthful look you want?
 It depends on your goals and your signs of aging.
-Below, Dr. Annika Meyer answers your questions about the differences and discusses how she determines which facial rejuvenation procedure is best for each patient:
+Below, we answer your questions about the differences and discusses how she determines which facial rejuvenation procedure is best for each patient:

 - How do I decide between a facelift and a mini facelift? »